ungless/join-the-siege/REPORT.md

 Images are represented using Pillow and then passed to a locally-running `tesseract-ocr` service for OCR.

 These are then passed to the model in the shared volume and a category is predicted.

+# What I would do with more time

+I couldn't achieve perfect classification on two of the three drivers licenses.
+I think this was because the diversity of the outputs here wasn't captured in the synthetically-generated data.
+With more time I would amend the prompt generating the synthetic data and retrain.

+I would also integrate the synthetic data generator with documents seen passing through the service.
+This way, we could train on documents the system has observed and gather more data.